dimitriGarrett/GLCW/README.md

 # GLCW

+# Important
+This version of GLCW enforces only certain values in the enums!
+Use this only if it is strictly necessary, as it adds much more typing and is much more annoying to convert old GL code to...

 # Forewarning
 GLCW is only an OpenGL wrapper!
 That means that this does not have a windowing library! (if you need one, GLW might suit your needs)